karlasanchezl/karlasanchezl.github.io/resume.md

 Single-Source Precursors: A Springboard to the Synthesis of Monodisperse Metal Ferrite Nanocrystals, LatinXChem

 `2020`
-Heterobimetallic mixed valence MIIMIII μ3-oxo-carboxilate clusters for the synthesis of ternary metal oxide nanocrystals, Spring 2020
+Heterobimetallic mixed valence M^I^IM^I^I^I μ_3-oxo-carboxilate clusters for the synthesis of ternary metal oxide nanocrystals, Spring 2020
 National Meeting of the American Chemical Society

 `2017`